labgrid-project/labgrid/doc/overview.rst

 `CommandProtocol`.
 Obviously, the board cannot be in the bootloader and in Linux at the same time, which is represented in labgrid via the :any:`BindingState` (`bound`/`active`).
-If, during activation of a driver, any other driver in it's bindings is not active, they are activated as well.
+If, during activation of a driver, any other driver in its bindings is not active, they are activated as well.

 Activating and deactivating `Drivers` is also used to handle `ManagedResources`